Curriculum

 Radiography Program Director

-Shaun Harrell is the Radiography Program Director and establishes the program policies and procedures.
-Mr. Harrell is responsible for curriculum planning, academic instruction, supervision, scheduling, and evaluation of students.
+Myke Kudlas is the Radiography Program Director and establishes the program policies and procedures.
+Mr. Kudlas is responsible for curriculum planning, academic instruction, supervision, scheduling, and evaluation of students.
 He works with program staff to assure students acquire the cognitive, psychomotor, and affective skills needed to function as highly skilled radiographers upon graduation from the program.
 His teaching duties include many of the science courses throughout the program.

-Mr. Harrell received his Master of Education in Curriculum and Instruction from the University of Florida and is an alum of the radiography program at Florida State College at Jacksonville.
+Mr. Kudlas received his Master of Education in Educational Leadership from the University of North Florida and is an alum of the Radiography Program at Mayo Clinic in Rochester.

 Joiel Woods, MPH, CPH, R.T.
 (R)